smueller92/rpi-remote-camera-control/README.md

 - Note your IPv4-Adress
 - This sets up the Webapplication (MQTT Server) which you can later access using your Smartphone
 ### Raspberry PI
-- Start Raspberry and open up the Terminal
+- Start Raspberry and connect it to the Internet
+- Open up the Terminal
 ```
 $ ifconfig
 ```